GaleProulx/sea-of-book.github.io/_posts/Fantasy/2021-7-3-The_Programmatic_Magic_School.md

 Tomomi acts like this makes perfect sense.
 Apparently I'm the only one out of the loop.
 "How is this different to a professional athlete?"
 I ask.

 "Alright, one more time," Dr. Gray starts.
-"A professional athlete trains the body to repeat and memorization a motion.
+"A professional athlete trains the body to repeat and memorize a specific motion.
 I studied how each muscle feels to be moved, memorized those movements, and call upon those memorizations.
 I literally took out a notebook, moved my arm, and noted the sensations.
 I repeated that process with every angle my arm could move.
 I can produce similar movements to an athlete, but the way I do is completely different.
 And this is just the beginning!
 Imagine if I could master more than just movement.
 What lays beyond that knowledge?"

 I frown.
 "So when you say magic you don't mean throwing lightning out of my hands?"